All research carried out at the University of South Wales is underpinned with common values of rigour, integrity and professionalism.

-These are laid out in our USW Research Good Practice Code of Conduct which stipulates:
+These are laid out in our USW Research Good Practice Code of Conduct which stipulates that:

-- That our research is underpinned with common values of rigour and integrity
+- Our research is underpinned with common values of rigour and integrity

-- That we nurture a research environment that supports research of the highest standards of rigour and integrity
+- We nurture a research environment that supports research of the highest standards of rigour and integrity

-- That our research and innovation activity complies with all ethical, legal and professional obligations
+- Our research and innovation activity complies with all ethical, legal and professional obligations

-- That we use transparent, robust and fair processes to handle allegations of misconduct
+- We use transparent, robust and fair processes to handle allegations of misconduct

-- That we continue to monitor, and where necessary improve, the suitability and appropriateness of the mechanisms in place to provide assurances over the integrity of research
+- We continue to monitor, and where necessary improve, the suitability and appropriateness of the mechanisms in place to provide assurances over the integrity of research

 Where required, all academic staff and students are required to apply for research ethics approval prior to any related activity taking place.